-The 11 kV is split across 14 feeder circuit breakers, two are stepped up to 33 kV by AEL to supply three single circuit 33 kV lines, two 10km circuits to Pareora Zone Sub supplying a 5 MW meat works and a rural load, and the third circuit supplying a rural community at Pleasant Point Zone Substation for township and rural customers some 12 km away.
+Two are stepped up to 33 kV by AEL to supply three single circuit 33 kV lines, two 10 km circuits to Pareora Zone Sub supplying a 5 MW meat works and a rural load, and the third circuit supplying a rural community at Pleasant Point Zone Substation for township and rural customers some 12 km away.

-Four 11 kV subtransmission cables supply some 35 MW to the CBD area through Grasmere St 11 kV switching substation, then cables onto Hunt and Victoria St 11 kV switching stations.
-Each switching station has an indoor switchboard with between eight and 10 cable feeders each into the CBD and surrounding residential areas.
+Four 11 kV sub-transmission cables supply some 35 MW to the CBD area through Grasmere St 11°kV switching substation, then cables onto Hunt and North St 11 kV switching stations.
+Each switching station has an indoor switchboard with between eight and 12 cable feeders each into the CBD and surrounding residential areas.

-Timaru GXP also supplies 11 kV feeders to both the Western residential areas and the northern residential and industrial areas of Washdyke and the 4 MW meat works at Smithfield.
+Timaru GXP also supplies twelve 11 kV feeders to both the western residential areas and the northern residential and industrial areas of Washdyke and the 4 MW meat works at Smithfield.